- Master of Arts in Anthropology

-- Additional 6000/8000-level anthropology courses in area of specialization to achieve a total of 33 semester hours for thesis option and 36 semester hours for practicum and internship options.
-Up to six hours of graduate courses may be taken outside the anthropology program.
+- Additional 6000/8000-level anthropology courses in area of specialization to achieve a total of 33 semester hours for the thesis option and 36 semester hours for the course-intensive option.
+Up to six hours of graduate courses may be taken outside the anthropology program

 - Proficiency in a foreign language or approved research skill

-- Thesis option: Either six credit hours of ANTH 8999* (Thesis Research), or three credit hours of ANTH 8999* plus ANTH 8060 (Writing Seminar in Anthropology).
+- Thesis option: a thesis prospectus must be completed during the third semester.
+In the final semester, either six credit hours of ANTH 8999* (Thesis Research), or three credit hours of ANTH 8999* plus ANTH 8060 (Writing Seminar in Anthropology)

 * Indicates courses graded on a satisfactory/unsatisfactory basis.
 Grades do not affect GPA.